jaredhanson/oauth2orize-chain/README.md

 Chained token exchange for [OAuth2orize](https://github.com/jaredhanson/oauth2orize).

-This exchange is used to by a protected service to exchange a token it receives from a client for a token it can use to access another protected service, potentially within a different security domain.
+This exchange is used by a protected service to exchange a token it receives from a client for a token it can use to access another protected service, potentially within a different security domain.
 This scenario facilitiates service chaining, in which one service needs to communicate with another service